-Thera are no amenity issues raised by the proposal as it would be a sufficient distance away from nearby properties.
+There are no amenity issues raised by the proposal as it would be a sufficient distance away from nearby properties.

-11 Conclusion
+10 Conclusion

+The proposal would result in significant harm to the National Parks Landscape and valued characteristics.
 It is considered that there are no other material considerations that outweigh the conflict with policies identified above and it is not considered that the harm arising from the proposed building could be mitigated by a landscaping scheme including additional tree planting.
 Accordingly, the current application is recommended for refusal.

-12 Human Rights
+11 Human Rights